JSON vs CSV: What's the Difference?

 What Is CSV?

-CSV or Comma-Separated Values is a popular format for storing tabular data.
+CSV, or Comma-Separated Values, is a popular format for storing tabular data.
 Most people are familiar with it through Google Sheets, Microsoft Excel, and many other similar programs.
 While these have their own unique file extensions, the CSV format remains foundational.

 Basic Structure of CSV

-The structure of the CSV (comma-separated value) format is rather simple – there are rows and columns with values being separated, as the name suggests, by commas.
+The structure of the CSV (comma-separated value) format is relatively simple – there are rows and columns with values being separated, as the name suggests, by commas.
 While it may be structured in any way, the first row is often used as the header row to store names for columns.

 Each line (after the first) stores a row of data with values being separated by commas.
 Loading the tabular data of a CSV file into some software will usually turn the data into columns.

-There are a few distinct advantages to using commas instead of a new column for each data point.
+Here's an example of a CSV file wherein it's used to list data about books: There are a few distinct advantages to using commas instead of a new column for each data point.
 First, if you have information that may differ between data points (say, “cities lived in” for authors), you may end up with empty cells, complicating analysis.

 Additionally, most advanced software can easily handle delimiters and turn data into columns if necessary.
 Finally, the CSV file format is intended to be lightweight – delimiters are more space-efficient than columns.